 Intelligent Pipeline Management

 Instead of operations managers manually reviewing pipeline reports every morning, AI agents continuously monitor loan status, flag aging applications, identify bottlenecks, and surface the highest-priority actions for human review.
-Think of it as a Work Queue that doesn’t need coffee breaks.
+Think of it as a really smart Work Queue that doesn’t need coffee breaks.

 Applications sitting in doc verification for more than 24 hours?
 Flagged.
 A cohort of borrowers with an unusually high cancel rate?
 Surfaced with root-cause analysis.
 Pull-through trending 5% below your rolling average?
 Alert with recommended interventions.